crguezl/crguezl.github.io/_posts/2021-02-04-on-the-interactive-nature-of-computing.md

 * Of course when they have not been written the cell contains a blank
 * The rest of the tape is filled with white
 * The machine in addition to being able to move its read/write heads to the left (`L`) and right (` R`) is endowed with a capacity of **NO** movement `S`

+## Problem: The Infinite Case

+Extend the previous Turing Machine so that once it finish the computation it keeps adding the asynchronously incoming numbers forever

 ## Problem: Driving home from work (DHFWP)